project-meucci/thimm.github.io/docs/Farmerama/Shorts-harvest-barn-market-garden-december.md

 ---
-title: Shorts: Harvest Barn Market Garden December
+title: Shorts Harvest Barn Market Garden December
 description: Transcripts for podcasts from the regenerative agriculture space.
 Search and find episodes and timestamps.
 ---

 ### Farmerama  (2019-01-03)